Skip to main content

 The Core Principle of Confidentiality

-The foundational rule of the ADA is direct and powerful ∞ all collected from an employee as part of a wellness program must be kept confidential.
+The foundational rule of the ADA is direct and powerful ∞ all medical information collected from an employee as part of a wellness program must be kept confidential.
 This information must be maintained on separate forms and in separate medical files from your general personnel file.
 The protection is comprehensive, creating a firewall between your health data and those who make employment decisions.

 The law stipulates that an employer may only receive this sensitive information in an aggregated format.
 This means they might see a report stating that 30% of the workforce has elevated cholesterol, but they will never see a report that links a specific employee’s name to their individual lab results.
 This de-identified, aggregate data can be useful for shaping broader corporate wellness initiatives, such as offering healthier food options or stress management resources, without ever compromising individual privacy.